Borbaad (2025 film): Plot

-Nitu's father, Sabuj Mia, was a poor laborer falsely framed and sentenced to death for murder by Adib Mirza, Naved Khan, and other political leaders.
-Nitu's sister, Mitu, had once pleaded with Adib to release their father, but he demanded sexual favors in return.
+Nitu's father, Sabuj Mia (Fazlur Rahman Babu), was a poor laborer falsely framed and sentenced to death for murder by Adib Mirza, Naved Khan, and other political leaders.
+Nitu's sister, Mitu (Riya Ganguly Chakraborty), had once pleaded with Adib to release their father, but he demanded sexual favors in return.
 Left with no choice, Mitu agreed—but even then, Adib could not save Sabuj.
 Mitu later committed suicide.

 After revealing everything, Nitu leaves.
 From that point on, she avoids Ariyan.
 Despite Ariyan's repeated attempts to win her back, Nitu continues to reject him, often treating him harshly and pretending not to care.
 Desperate, Ariyan even has his father apologize to Nitu on his behalf.
 He later storms Naved Khan's home and guns down everyone responsible for framing Sabuj Mia, using a micro gun.
 Still, Nitu remains distant.

 Hearing of his father's death, Farhan returns to the country, and Prince informs him of everything.
 Farhan plots to kill Ariyan and causes a truck accident that leaves him severely injured.

 Meanwhile, Farhan kidnaps Nitu and, upon seeing her, falls in love with her himself.
 He decides to marry her.
 When Ariyan recovers slightly and learns of the wedding, he storms the venue, driven by vengeance.
 He kills Prince and Farhan and shoots Nitu.
 As she lies dying, Nitu emotionally reveals how much she truly loved Ariyan.
 Realizing the depth of her feelings, Ariyan rushes her to the hospital, but she dies on the way.

 Devastated, Ariyan surrenders to the police and voluntarily confesses in court that he killed Nitu.
 The court sentences him to death.
 Unable to bear the grief of losing his son, Adib Mirza takes his own life.